sfc-gh-jbellegarde/sfquickstarts/site/sfguides/src/connectors_cdc_postgres/connectors_postgres_cdc.md

    INITIALLY_SUSPENDED = TRUE
    COMMENT = 'data science warehouse for cdc';

--- Grants on Warehouse
 GRANT USAGE ON WAREHOUSE cdc_ds_wh TO ROLE accountadmin;
 GRANT OPERATE ON WAREHOUSE cdc_ds_wh TO ROLE accountadmin;

--- Use Warehouse
 USE WAREHOUSE cdc_ds_wh;

--- SQL Completion Note
 SELECT 'cdc sql is now complete' AS note;
 ```